 Because the Pothos can tolerate low light conditions, it makes a great addition to your office or bathroom.

-This is just one of the hundreds of varieties of Peperomia plants, not to be confused with the Chinese Money Plant (Peperomia ‘Pilea’).
+This is just one of the hundreds of varieties of Peperomia plants, the most common being the Chinese Money Plant (Peperomia ‘Pilea’).

-The Green Coins plant is excellent for adding some different colors to your décor, other than the typical green houseplants are often known for.
+The peperomia caperata plant is excellent for adding some different colors to your decor, other than the typical green houseplants are often known for.

 It has small circular green leaves with an underside leaf color of red.
 The stems are also a lovely reddish-brown color.

 This plant looks stunning drooping down from a hanging pot or basket placed on a high shelf.